Katina Danabassis

-Katina Danabassis is a Canadian costume designer.
-In 2020, she was nominated for the Outstanding Contemporary Costumes Emmy for her work on "The Next Episode" of Euphoria.
+Katina Danabassis is a Canadian Primetime Emmy Award-nominated costume designer.

-Early life
+Life and career

-Danabassis is from Saskatoon, Canada.
-She attended University of Saskatchewan before taking a year out to travel, later studying anthropology and communication at Simon Fraser University.
+Danabassis is from Saskatoon, Saskatchewan in Canada and attended University of Saskatchewan before taking a year out to travel, later studying anthropology and communication at Simon Fraser University.

-Career
+In 2020, Danabassis, along with Heidi Bivens and Danielle Baker, was nominated for the Primetime Emmy Award for Outstanding Contemporary Costumes for her work in "The Next Episode" of teen drama television series Euphoria.

-In 2020, Danabassis was nominated for a Primetime Emmy for her work on "The Next Episode", on American show Euphoria.
-She has worked on films such as Past Lives (2023), Bodies Bodies Bodies (2022), Materialists (2025), and The Drama (TBA).
+After desining for films such as Past Lives (2023), Bodies Bodies Bodies (2022), Materialists (2025), she once again worked with Euphoria-alumna Zendaya in 2026 for her The Drama.